-Conditions of container lease agreements
+The different types of container lease agreements are:

-Master lease agreement
+Master lease container rental agreement

 The master lease is a type of container lease agreement where the leasing company takes charge.